launchbadge/sqlx/README.md

 -   `postgres`: Add support for the Postgres database server.

+-   `mysql`: Add support for the MySQL/MariaDB database server.

 -   `mssql`: Add support for the MSSQL database server.

 -   `sqlite`: Add support for the self-contained [SQLite](https://sqlite.org/) database engine.